Symbol of Sacrifice: Plot

 The film depicts the Battle of Rorke's Drift with action sequences and the ahistorical presence of an artillery piece.
 Two black servants of the Moxters, the elderly male Goba and a woman, are shown treating the British wounded.
 The British are victorious and walk across the Zulu dead to rally around the post's Union Flag, but Moxter is captured.
 She is treated well by the Zulu, who provide her with a horse to carry her back to their capital at Ulundi.
 The Zulu king Cetshwayo is shown as cruel, arbitrarily ordering Zulu women to be thrown from a cliff in view of Moxter.
 The villainous German character Carl Schneider arrives at Ulundi, having sided with the Zulu.
 He makes advances on Moxter but is rescued by Goba who has travelled to her aid.
-Goba get the upperhand over Schneider but stops fighting when he is overcome by remorse for striking a white man and afterwards submits to a flogging at the hands of the German, despite Moxter's protestations.
+Goba gets the upperhand over Schneider but stops fighting when he is overcome by remorse for striking a white man and afterwards submits to a flogging at the hands of the German, despite Moxter's protestations.

 The film shows the British defeat at the 28 March Battle of Hlobane, including the death of Boer leader and voortrekker Piet Uys, and at some point Moxter's father, Gert, is killed.
 The film goes on to show the arrival of British reinforcements, including Napoléon, the French Prince Imperial who is shown being welcomed by a crowd in Pietermaritzburg.
 The prince takes a central role for part of the film.
 His 1 June death in action during the second invasion of Zululand is a significant moment of the film.
 It includes a flashback of his meeting his godmother Queen Victoria at Windsor Castle before his departure for the front and being given a locket by his mother, Empress Eugénie, containing her portrait.
 As the prince dies he is shown looking at this locket.
 The prince's sword is retrieved by the Zulu who killed him and presented to Cetshwayo as proof of the prince's death, and they look at and discard the locket and a crucifix.
 Goba later discovers the prince's body and the film shows a funeral procession in Pietermaritzburg, with vast crowds of onlookers, with the locket placed atop the prince's coffin.

 The final and decisive British victory at the 4 July Battle of Ulundi and the subsequent burning of the Zulu capital is shown.
 During the battle Moxter escapes Zulu captivity, aided by Goba, who is killed by Tambookie.
 Goba is buried, draped in a Union Flag, by the British; the Prince Imperial's sword has been recovered and is laid atop the flag.
 At the film's end Tambookie dons Goba's clothing and becomes a servant to Moxter.